Graph Neural Network for Video Relocalization: Experiments

 \subsection{Datasets}

-As for VQ-VMR task, \cite{18_video_reloc} first exploit and reorganize the videos in ActivityNet to form a new dataset for research.
+As for video relocalization task, \cite{18_video_reloc} first exploit and reorganize the videos in ActivityNet to form a new dataset for research.
 Also, we added experiments on Thumos14 dataset, which is the same as \cite{ruolin}, to prove the effectiveness of our proposed method.

 In both datasets, original videos are annotated with starting and ending point for each action, which is referred to "ground truth" in the following paragraph.